Structured Sober Living: An Effective Solution

 - Mandatory daily attendance of a 12-step meeting like Alcoholics Anonymous or Narcotics Anonymous

 - Regular communal dinners

-- Networking events that bring together current and former members of the sober living home
+- Networking events that bring together current and former members

 - Career and academic guidance (and sometimes job placement assistance)